Too Much Mulch Can Damage Your Trees

 If your trees have been "volcano mulched" on a regular basis there could be substantially damage caused.
 A solution that we recommend for improving the health and reviving "volcano mulched" trees is air spading.
 This safe, effective, and economical solution is the best way to remove excess amounts of mulch without causing harm to the tree.
 Air spading will reduce soil compaction and help expose the root flare as nature intended.
 Your tree will no longer be stressed and look like a "volcano."

-Request a free consultation if your trees have been "volcano mulched" and a Certified Arborist will be able to assess the damage and develop a plan for bringing the tree back to health.
+Contact us at 877-308-8733 or Request a free consultation if your trees have been "volcano mulched" and a Certified Arborist will be able to assess the damage and develop a plan for bringing the tree back to optimal health.